wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-backup-catalog.md

 The StorSimple Manager service **Backup Catalog** page displays all the backup sets that are created when manual or automated backups are taken.
 You can use this page to list all the backups for a backup policy or a volume, select or delete backups, or use a backup to restore or clone a volume.

 This tutorial explains how to list, select, and delete a backup set.
-To learn how to restore your device from backup, go to [Restore your device from a backup set](storsimple-restore-from-backup-set.md).
-To learn how to clone a volume, go to [Clone a StorSimple volume](storsimple-clone-volume.md).
+To learn how to restore your device from backup, go to [Restore your device from a backup <!-- deleted by customization set](/documentation/articles/storsimple-restore-from-backup-set) --><!-- keep by customization: begin --> set](storsimple-restore-from-backup-set.md) <!-- keep by customization: end -->.
+To learn how to clone a volume, go to [Clone a StorSimple <!-- deleted by customization volume](/documentation/articles/storsimple-clone-volume) --><!-- keep by customization: begin --> volume](storsimple-clone-volume.md) <!-- keep by customization: end -->.

 ![Backup catalog](./media/storsimple-manage-backup-catalog/HCS_BackupCatalog.png)

 The **Backup Catalog** page provides a query to narrow your backup set selection.
 You can filter the backup sets that are retrieved, based on the following parameters:

-- **Device** – The device on which the backup set was created.
+- **Device** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The device on which the backup set was created.

-- **Backup Policy or Volume** – The backup policy or volume associated with this backup set.
+- **Backup Policy or Volume** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The backup policy or volume associated with this backup set.

-- **From and To** – The date and time range when the backup set was created.
+- **From and To** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The date and time range when the backup set was created.

 The filtered backup sets are then tabulated based on the following attributes:

-- **Name** – The name of the backup policy or volume associated with the backup set.
+- **Name** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The name of the backup policy or volume associated with the backup set.

-- **Size** – The actual size of the backup set.
+- **Size** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The actual size of the backup set.

-- **Created** On – The date and time when the backups were created.
+- **Created** On <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The date and time when the backups were created.

-- **Type** – Backup sets can be local snapshots or cloud snapshots.
+- **Type** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> Backup sets can be local snapshots or cloud snapshots.
 A local snapshot is a backup of all your volume data stored locally on the device, whereas a cloud snapshot refers to the backup of volume data residing in the cloud.
 Local snapshots provide faster access, whereas cloud snapshots are chosen for data resiliency.

-- **Initiated By** – The backups can be initiated automatically by a schedule or manually by a user.
+- **Initiated By** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The backups can be initiated automatically by a schedule or manually by a user.
 You can use a backup policy to schedule backups.
 Alternatively, you can use the **Take backup** option to take an interactive backup.

 ## List backup sets for a volume